-- A legal structure been established to conduct business activities and to hold assets. - The entity established has variable interests i.e. it has equity ownership or other financial interests that change with changes in the fair value of the entity's net assets.
+- A legal structure been established to conduct business activities and to hold assets. - LTC has a variable interest in the entity i.e. it has equity ownership or other financial interests that change with changes in the fair value of the entity's net assets.